samersultan/Azure-AD-Sync/README.md

 # Azure-AD-Sync

-:zap:PowerShell Script to Sync local Active Directory with Azure Active Directory:zap:
+:zap:PowerShell Script to manually Sync local Active Directory with Azure Active Directory:zap:

 Save powershell script on primary domain controller.
 Run when you want to manually sync the domain controller with Azure Active Directory.